 - 1/2 cup turbinado sugar

 - 1 teaspoon vanilla extract

 For the garnishes

 - 1/2 recipe cardamom gelato

-- 1/4 cup roasted, salted pistachios – coarsely ground (use food processor or mortar and pestle)
+- 1/4 cup roasted, salted pistachios – coarsely ground (use a food processor or a mortar and pestle)

 - 1 medium ceramic baking dish – lightly buttered